Exercises

 PR references

-Insert a dynamic load chip in the block description: %1RM button in the editor toolbar, pick the exercise (e.g. Back Squat) and the percentage.
+Insert a dynamic load chip in the exercise description: %1RM button in the editor toolbar, pick the movement (e.g. Back Squat) and the percentage.
 A chip appears and each athlete sees the load computed from their saved PR.
 If the athlete hasn't set their PR yet, the chip shows a clickable question mark to record it.

 Same principle for VMA (Maximal Aerobic Speed): pick VMA in the Cardio category and a percentage (e.g. 90% VMA).
 Each athlete sees their target pace in km/h and min/km computed from their saved VMA.
 Useful for running intervals, hybrid racing prep, athletic training.